jeffmodzel/vf-crime-stats/README.md

 Demo of serverless framework using crime statistics from Denver, CO

 # Use Case
-The purpose of this project is to demonstrate the use of the serverless framework to build an AWS deployment that creates Lambda functions, S3 buckets, and Dynamo DB tables.
+The purpose of this project is to demonstrate the use of the [serverless framework](https://serverless.com/) to build an AWS deployment that creates Lambda functions, S3 buckets, and Dynamo DB tables.
 As well as a serverless plugin that invokes a Lambda after the deployment, extracts data from a file in S3 and inserts that data into DynamoDB.
-In addition, there is an API Gateway endpoint deployed to retrieve HTML representation of the data.
+In addition, there is an API Gateway endpoint to retrieve an HTML representation of the data and an S3 bucket that will accept new data and upload it to a Dynamo table.

 In this particular project, we'll use crime reporting data from the city of Denver, CO.
-More information about the data used in this project can be found [here](data/readme.md)
+More information about the data used in this project can be found here -> [data/readme.md](data/readme.md).

 link servless framework